GNBD/AYA-Server-Launcher/README.md

 ## 🚀 Project Overview

-**server launcher** is a tool designed to help you set up and manage a Minecraft Java Edition server quickly and easily.
+**Server Launcher** is a tool designed to help you set up and manage Minecraft Java Edition servers quickly and easily.

-It automatically fetches the latest server core through the PaperMC API (or custom API), and provides a user-friendly Web GUI built with Python and HTML/CSS.
+It provides a user-friendly web GUI built with Python and HTML/CSS.

 ### 🚧 Work In Progress
 > If you encounter any bugs or have suggestions, please feel free to open an issue on the **[GitHub Issues]** tab at any time.
 Your feedback makes this tool better!